ptrrkssn/ppsqlsync/README.md

 # ppsqlsync

-Peter's Perl SQL Sync Tool - a small utility to sync SQL tables between databases
+Peter's Perl SQL Sync Tool

+This is a small utility that can be used to sync SQL tables between databases.